Meet Our Members

 Patricia (Pat) Schneider

-Patricia (Pat) Schneider was on December 11, 1930, in New Westminster, BC.
+Patricia (Pat) Schneider was born in 1930, in New Westminster, BC.
 She grew up mostly in South Burnaby, BC.
 Once she got married, she lived in North Delta.
 In 1975, she moved to Prince George for work.
 She was trained as a Psychiatric Nurse and worked at Essondale off and on while her children were growing up for about 15 years and decided she needed more education, so went back to the University of British Columbia and got her degree in Bachelor of Agricultural Sciences, majored in food science and worked at the Coast for a couple of years and then a job came available in Prince George, in Consumer Corporate Affairs and was manager for Northern BC and Yukon for about 4 years.
 Her husband came up and opened up jewelry and watch repair shop.
 After working for Consumer Corporate Affairs, she worked for Federal Business Development Bank counseling small businesses and then went to work for Investors Group and did financial planning.
 Pat retired in 1985.
 Pat has 3 children, one boy, and two girls.
 She also has 7 grandchildren and 15 great-grandchildren!
 Pat and her husband moved to Vernon in 1991 where they joined the Newcomers Club as they didn’t know anyone here and it was a great way to meet people Some other things Pat enjoyed doing were bowling, golfing, cross-country skiing, and traveling.
 Pat and her husband used to be Snow Birds and would go to Yuma, Arizona every year for about 5 or 6 months.
 She has been a member of the Schubert since 2015.

 Pat loves coming to the Schubert centre for the exercise and really misses it as well as coming for coffee and socializing with everyone.
 Pat has been a member at Schubert for the past 20 years.